Machine learning-based moment closure model for the linear Boltzmann equation with uncertainties: Training and methodology

 and we will measure the accuracy of our moment closure models by evaluating the relative $L^2$ errors between the approximated solutions by neural networks and reference solutions by solving the kinetic equation as follows:

-In Figure \ref{relative-L2-standard}, we present the relative $L^2$ errors with respect to epochs by using our architecture to train $\partial_{x} m_{N+1}$ in the deterministic problem.
-We compare the performances when $N=1,3,5$ with $\sigma =2$ and $\sigma=10$.
-We observe that when $\sigma=2$, the error is significant if the number of moments we choose to close the system is small (say $N=1$).
-In both cases, the saturated error becomes smaller as $N$ increases.
+In Fig.~\ref{relative_l2_various_sigma_N3_N5}, we present the relative $L^2$ errors with respect to epochs by using our architecture to train $\partial_{x} m_{N+1}$ in the deterministic problem.
+We compare the performances when $N=3,5$ with $\sigma =2$ and $\sigma=10$.
+We observe that for both values of $N$ and $\sigma$, the relative training errors saturated at about $0.01 \sim 0.04$, with a comparably fast converging rate(around 300 epochs).